1-20 of 375

 Published: 01 August 2021

-... experience as it coincides with other ambivalent identity processes and reading practices.
+..., is a way of reading trans experience as it coincides with other ambivalent identity processes and reading practices.
 Why have a trans methodology that reduces itself simply to the identity marker trans?
 Does transness not belong to so much more?
-Many theorists within transgender studies have already taken up this method...
+Many theorists within transgender studies have already...

 Journal Article